 • The clinical picture of the disease can vary greatly.

-• Chronic glomerulonephritis is the most common cause of chronic renal failure in children (excluding newborns).
+• Chronic glomerulonephritis is the most common cause of chronic renal failure in children (except newborns).

 • Up to 40% of all cases of hemodialysis and kidney transplantation in children are performed for chronic glomerulonephritis.